-Tree or Vrikasana is a lovely balancing yoga posture and has many benefits.
+Tree or Vrikasana is one of the first balancing asanas that I teach my classes .
+It is a lovely balancing yoga posture and has many benefits.
 It stretches the thighs, groins, torso, and shoulders, builds strength in the ankles and calves, and tones the abdominal muscles.
 Although holding the balance can be challenging when you can hold that point of stillness it is very calming and meditative.
+It has been particularly lovely to see how my chair yoga classes have progressed with the posture over the last couple of months and how balance has improved – some students are starting to release their holding hand from their chair to get an even better balance.

 I came across an except from the lovely poem below on an Instagram post and just had to find the the full text.
 As you will see from the photos I’ve been embracing the feeling of this poem by doing tree at a variety of outdoor locations!